 \subsection{The pepper-pot mask technique}

-The pepper-pot method was initially developed to diagnose space charge-dominated beams by transforming the beam into beamlets that possess sufficient charge but are not significantly defocused due to space charge effects, i.e., emittance-dominated beamlets.
-The pepper-pot is a mask made of a high-density material with a grid of holes or slits perpendicular to the propagation axis of the electron beam.
-This mask samples the test electron beam into smaller, emittance-dominated beamlets, which then propagate toward a scintillation screen positioned downstream of the mask.
-The screen is imaged by a high-resolution imaging system and the emittance of the electron beam is determined by evaluating the size of the beamlets and their positions according to the mathematical description introduced by Ref.~\cite{Zhang.1996}.
-In this section, we briefly introduce the method we used to reconstruct and retrieve the root mean square (rms) emittance of the test electron beams utilizing pepper-pot masks.
+The pepper-pot method was initially developed to diagnose space-charge-dominated beams by transforming the beam into beamlets that possess sufficient charge but are not significantly defocused due to space charge effects, \textit{i.e.}, emittance-dominated beamlets.
+The pepper-pot consists of a high-density material with a grid of holes or slits oriented perpendicular to the propagation axis of the electron beam.
+This mask samples the test electron beam into smaller, emittance-dominated beamlets, which then propagate toward a scintillation screen positioned downstream.
+The screen is then imaged using a high-resolution imaging system.
+Finally, the emittance of the electron beam is determined by analyzing the sizes and positions of the beamlets, as well as the hole diameter, pitch, and alignment of the mask in the experimental setup, following the mathematical framework introduced in Ref.~\cite{Zhang.1996}.

+In this section, we briefly introduce the method and algorithm that we use to reconstruct and retrieve the RMS emittance of the test electron beams utilizing pepper-pot masks.